ED-209: RoboCop (1987)

 Tippett developed preliminary sketches of ED-209 to budget for its development and hired Davies to design the full-scale model and construct it with Paula Lucchesi.
 Verhoeven wanted ED-209 to look mean and believed Davies' early designs lacked a "killer" aesthetic.
-Davies was influenced by killer whales and a United States Air Force Corsair Jet.
+Craig Hayes took over designing and constructing of ED-209. he was influenced by killer whales and a United States Air Force Corsair Jet.
 He approached the design with modern American aesthetics and corporate design policy that he believed prioritized looks over functionality, including excessive and impractical components.
 He did not add eyes because they would make ED-209 more sympathetic.

-Davies made an 8 in scale model from which he made a mold that was cut into cross-sections and sketched on graph paper to measure when scaling the design up for the full-size model that was carved in wood.
+Hayes made an 8 in scale model from which he made a mold that was cut into cross-sections and sketched on graph paper to measure when scaling the design up for the full-size model that was carved in wood.
 Molds were made from the wood model and mainly constructed from fiberglass and held together by a separate wood frame.
 The finished model took four months to build at a cost of $25,000, stood 7 ft tall, and weighed 300 to 500 lb.
-The 100-hour working weeks took their toll, and Davies decided to make ED-209's feet minimal in detail as he did not think they would be shown on camera.
-The model was fully articulated but its movement was rarely shown on screen.
+The 100-hour working weeks took their toll, and Hayes decided to make ED-209's feet minimal in detail as he did not think they would be shown on camera.
+Only the head of the model was articulated in one axis but its movement was rarely shown on screen.
 It served as a reference point for actors in scenes.
 Despite reports, the model was not destroyed during filming and was sent out on promotional tours after.